Zheng-Meng/Dynamics-Reconstruction-ML/README.md

 In addition to using our pre-trained model, we also provide the script chaos_transformer_train.py for readers to train the transformer themselves.
 After training, please ensure that the 'save_file_name' variable in chaos_transformer_read_and_test.py is updated to match your saved model file name, so that your own trained model is used during testing.
 A Jupyter notebook is provided in the examples folder to help readers understand and reproduce the code workflow.

 Furthermore, readers may generate more diverse synthetic systems for training, which can enhance reconstruction performance on previously unseen target systems during testing.
-The performance degradation follows a power-law relationship with respect to the diversity of training systems:
+The performance increases with respect to the diversity of training systems k:

 <p align="center">
 <img src='figures/power_law.png' width='400'>